TimChen1383/ActorCommunication/README.md

 # ActorCommunication

-Communicating between actors using cast and delegate.
+Communicating between controller and door actor using cast and delegate.
 When the controller actor has been overlapped, the controller will light up and send a signal to door actor.
 After door actor receive the signal, the door will run the open animation.

 To make it works you have to do followings :
 - Place both ActorCommunication actor and MagicDoor actor in the level